-Holmes’ research articles have been published in the top-tier academic journals: Psychological Science, Journal of Consumer Research and Social Psychology and Personality Science.
+Holmes’ research articles have been published in the top-tier academic journals: Psychological Science, Journal of Consumer Research, and Social Psychology and Personality Science.
 Popular accounts of her work have been featured on NPR and have appeared in such publications as The Economist, the New York Times, the Wall Street Journal, the Financial Times, Scientific American and the Boston Globe.
-Her work on giving time was featured among the "32 Innovations that Will Change Your Tomorrow" in the New York Times Magazine, and she received the ACR Early Career Award for her distinguished scholarly contributions to the field of consumer research.
+Her work on giving time was featured among the "32 Innovations that Will Change Your Tomorrow" in the New York Times Magazine, and she received the Early Career Award from both the Association of Consumer Research and from the Society of Consumer Psychology for her distinguished scholarly contributions to the field of consumer research.

 Ph.D.
 Stanford Graduate School of Business (2004-2009)

 Cindy Chan, Cassie Mogilner (2016).
 Experiential Gifts Foster Stronger Social Relationships than Material Gifts.
 Journal of Consumer Research.